tarwn/lessthandot-hugo/blogs/content/posts/2011-07-12-t-sql-tuesday-20-t.md

 Right away, reading the SELECT statement, I can tell which tables the fields are being pulled from.

-When I want to use a field that is in multiple tables with the same name, it's faster to type the above then “Customer.CustomerID” or “SalesOrder.CustomerID”.
+When I want to use a field that is in multiple tables with the same name, it's faster to type the above then "Customer.CustomerID" or "SalesOrder.CustomerID".

 If I need to join a table to itself, I have to alias the table names.
 Easily understandable aliases are important in that situation.

 A few notes about table aliases:

-Make them easy to understand – “a”, “b” and “c” are, usually, meaningless.
+Make them easy to understand – "a", "b" and "c" are, usually, meaningless.

 Use aliases for every field – you don't know when you'll need to add another table to that query, and if that table may have a field of the same name.

-Be consistent – if you use “CUST” in one query, use it in the next.
+Be consistent – if you use "CUST" in one query, use it in the next.

 **Avoid Implicit Conversion**